lgmorand/lgmorand.github.io/_posts/2023-03-18-aks-upgrade-strategy.md

 1. enable cluster auto-upgrade channel using the **patch** channel on all your clusters.
 You'll be up to date with the last bug & security fixes; while preventing any breaking changes.
 2. enable cluster auto-upgrade with the **stable** channel on your dev environment.
 This way, as soon as a new version is available, you start to use the new version and you have plenty of time to validate that your workloads work fine before upgrading the minor version of the production cluster.
+3. Optionally, add the new dedicated [Node Os upgrade channel](https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-node-image), to have both patch and node-image upgrades.
-3. Don't forget to enable and customize planned maintenance during Office off-hours.
+4. Don't forget to enable and customize planned maintenance during Office off-hours.
 Your workloads may not be disruption-ready, doing so, you are reducing the impact an upgrade could have on them.
-4. In a nightly pipeline, in your development environment, use tools such as [Kubent](https://github.com/doitintl/kube-no-trouble) or [Pluto](https://github.com/FairwindsOps/pluto) to detect early deprecated APIs used by the development teams.
+5. In a nightly pipeline, in your development environment, use tools such as [Kubent](https://github.com/doitintl/kube-no-trouble) or [Pluto](https://github.com/FairwindsOps/pluto) to detect early deprecated APIs used by the development teams.
 As an alternative, deploy a policy to prevent the deployment of deprecated APIs.
-5. Have a reporting dashboard listing all your clusters having a soon-not-supported version and plan
+6. Have a reporting dashboard listing all your clusters having a soon-not-supported version and plan their upgrade.

 Follow these good practices and your life should be easier.